CullosK/MeXE402_Midterm_Cullos_Kristina-Verroya_Patrick/README.md

 ## Logistic Regression Data
-### Process
+### Data Cleaning Process

-* The original data consist of 64,375 rows and 12 rows.
+* The original data consists of 64,375 rows and 12 rows.
 The data is cleaned using Microsoft Excel and
 * The **rows that are incomplete are completely removed** for more accurate reading.
-* Here are the step by step process on deleting unwanted rows:
+* Here is the step by step process for deleting unwanted rows:

    1. Open Your Excel File: Find the rows using **Find and Select** then **Go to Special**.
       ![Screenshot 2024-10-30 110744](https://github.com/user-attachments/assets/23f20c0d-d00f-4e2e-ac74-d30f9a324146)